 Resource sharing in wireless networks

-7DS is a disconnected wireless peer-to-peer network with the goal of information dissemination and resource sharing among devices in the network.
+7DS is a disconnected wireless peer-to-peer network disseminating and sharing resources among devices in the network.
 7DS exploits node mobility to increase data availability.
 Data can propagate from the Internet to mobile users and vice versa, offering high-latency versions of the web and email.

 Application and Desktop Sharing